When aiming to pay off a credit card in 3 years, what should the client pay monthly if the minimum balance is insufficient?

 Prepare for the Accredited Financial Counselor Exam.
 Study using flashcards and multiple-choice questions, each equipped with hints and elaborate explanations.
 Equip yourself for success!

-To determine the appropriate monthly payment necessary to pay off a credit card balance in three years, it's essential to consider factors like the total balance owed, the interest rate on the credit card, and how much time is left to pay off the debt.
-Choosing the amount corresponds to a calculated strategy for debt repayment.
+To determine the appropriate monthly payment for paying off a credit card in three years effectively, one must consider the total balance of the credit card, the interest rate, and the desired time frame for repayment.

 Subscribe